john-science/python_for_scientists/classes/14_netcdf/lecture_14.md

     >>> print(root.groups)
     OrderedDict([('testing_data', <netCDF4.Group object at 0x1588e50>)])

+I have not seen a lot of people using groups in the wild, and so I will not focus on them in this lecture.
+But you should know they exist.

 ## Dimensions

 All variables in NetCDF files are defined in terms of a set of dimensions.
 For instance, meteorological variables might be defined along four dimensions: latitude, longitude, altitude, and time.
 But surface elevation data might only have two dimensions: latitude and longitude.
-Obviously, before we create any variables, we need to define the dimensions in the file.
-Use `createDimension`:
+Obviously, before we create any variables, we need to define the dimensions in the file:

     >>> time = root.createDimension("time", None)
     >>> layer = root.createDimension("layer", 11)